 The Athletic Program at The Kings College is designed to serve student interests in different sports and recreational activities, whether they are competitive, recreational, or instructional.
 Emphasis is placed on student leadership and involvement, as well as on the dedication and commitment of club members.
-Sports include men's and women's basketball, men's and women's soccer, women's volleyball, men's and women's cross country, men's and women's rugby, men's baseball, and fencing.
+Varsity Sports include men's baseball, men's and women's basketball, men's and women's soccer, and women's volleyball.
+Intramural sports include ultimate Frisbee, basketball, dodge ball, and kickball, Club sports include cross country, golf, crew, rugby, baseball, and fencing.